zoown13/mcp-workshop-dotnet/image-resize/README.md

    popd
    ```

+   > **NOTE**: Use the [Dev Tunnels](https://learn.microsoft.com/connectors/custom-connectors/port-tunneling) feature in Visual Studio or [Port Forwarding](https://code.visualstudio.com/docs/editor/port-forwarding) feature in Visual Studio Code to expose the local Event Grid trigger to the Internet.
+The exposed URL may look like `https://********-7071.****.devtunnels.ms/runtime/webhooks/EventGrid?functionName=ResizeImageEventGridTrigger`.

 #### Local Debugging in Visual Studio

 1. Hit the <kbd>F5</kbd> key to start debugging.
+1. Add a new Azure Event Grid subscription to the local Event Grid trigger URL exposed by the Dev Tunnels feature.

 #### Local Debugging in Visual Studio Code

 1. Hit the <kbd>F5</kbd> key to start debugging.
-1. Choose `image-analysis/src/ImageAnalysis` to run the function app.
+1. Choose `image-resize/src/ImageResize` to run the function app.
+1. Add a new Azure Event Grid subscription to the local Event Grid trigger URL exposed by the Port Forwarding feature.